plusbpm/derby-bug-trap/README.md

 # Derby bugs examples
-## Please create separate branch for each testcase
+One branch for one bug.
+Keep the master clear.